 - Now that the weather is cooling down and it's getting darker earlier, I feel less bad about binge-watching T.V.
 Looking forward to the new season of my favourite cartoon, some gripping crime dramas, and my number one twosome.
 Also on the agenda is diving into this book about the queen of good food herself, and I'm super excited to devour this book which situated African American food within its historical materialist and dark past.

 - This past week, we on the coast (from California to B.C.) have been facing the devastation of wildfires and the poor air quality associated with them.
-If you are feeling as effected from the smoke and smog as I am, my friend Milla has a great recipe for a lung clearing tea.
+If you are feeling as affected by the smoke and smog as I am, my friend Milla has a great recipe for a lung clearing tea.

 - Begin by adding all of the base ingredients to a food processor and puree for about a minute or until the mixture comes together.
 You want some of the coconut to get ground, but you don't want to turn it into butter.

-- Next scoop out 1 Tbsp. sized mounds of the the base (you’ll want to make them pretty compact).
+- Next, scoop out 1 Tbsp. sized mounds of the base (you'll want to make them pretty compact).
 Pop them in the fridge or freezer to chill while you make the chocolate.

 - To make the chocolate, combine all the ingredients in a double boiler and gently melt.
 Alternatively, you can just melt chocolate chips if you don't want to make your own chocolate.
 Once the chocolate is melted, let it sit on the counter for a few minutes to cool and thicken up a bit.